-31. Despite Defendant's promises in the Policy to pay for lost business income and extra expenses incurred by Plaintiff in circumstances such as these, Defendant has denied all such claims.

-Case: 1:20-cv-05930 Document #: 1 Filed: 10/05/20 Page 8 of 29 PageID #:8

-32. Defendant is retaining, enjoying, and investing the premium / claims payment windfall it has achieved from profoundly lower commercial policy claims by its commercial insureds (members of the Nationwide Class) whose businesses are shuttered or reduced in operations by Closure Orders.

-33. Rather than honor its Policy, Defendant's approach to these insurance claims has been to leave its insureds, the taxpayers, and society as a whole to bear the economic burden of NOVA's refusal to honor its own obligations under its policies.
-And Defendant's portfolio managers have been strategically investing the resulting windfall to reap even greater rewards.

-34. Defendant has designed and executed, in bad faith, a systematic and cursory denial of all claims, such as Plaintiff's claim, in order to avoid paying Defendant's obligations under the Policy.
-After inquiring about coverages, Defendant (through its agent) at first promised that Plaintiff would receive coverage for "civil authority."
-(Ex.
-B).
-But thereafter, Defendant (through its agent) denied coverage without investigating or bothering to send a formal letter.
-Plaintiff believes Defendant has denied without investigation any and every insured who has made or will make a claim for losses sustained during the current crisis.
+- 32. Despite Defendant's promises in the Policy to pay for lost business income and extra expenses incurred by Plaintiffs in circumstances such as these, Defendant has denied all such claims. - 33.
+Defendant is retaining, enjoying, and investing the premium / claims payment windfall it has achieved from profoundly lower commercial policy claims by its commercial insureds (members of the Nationwide Class) whose businesses are shuttered or reduced in operations by Closure Orders. - 34.
+Rather than honor its Policy, Defendant's approach to these insurance claims has been to leave its insureds, the taxpayers, and society as a whole to bear the economic burden of Mitsui's refusal to honor its own obligations under its policies.
+And Defendant's portfolio managers have been strategically investing the resulting windfall to reap even greater rewards. - 35.
+Defendant has designed and executed, in bad faith, a systematic and cursory denial of all claims, such as Plaintiffs' claim, in order to avoid paying Defendant's obligations under the Policy.
+Defendant (through its agent) denied coverage without meaningful or good faith investigation.
+Plaintiffs believe Defendant has denied without meaningful or good faith investigation any and every insured who has made or will make a claim for losses sustained during the current crisis.

-35. Defendant failed to undertake or conduct a reasonable investigation of Plaintiff's claims under the Policy, in violation of its duties under Illinois law.
-Moreover, Defendant failed to honor its obligations under thousands of policy contracts during the current crisis by not reviewing the facts and law for each case.

-36. Defendant's denial to Plaintiff was not only woefully inadequate, but it was based on the false and blanket assertion that there is no "direct physical loss" to the business premises of Plaintiff.
+- 36. Defendant failed to undertake or conduct a reasonable investigation of Plaintiffs' claims under the Policy, in violation of its duties under Illinois law.
+Moreover, Defendant failed to honor its obligations under thousands of policy contracts during the current crisis by not reviewing the facts and law for each case. - 37.
+Defendant's denial to Plaintiffs was not only woefully inadequate, but it was based on the false and blanket assertion that there is no "direct physical loss" to the business premises of Plaintiffs.
 (Ex.
 B).
 As set forth herein, that blanket assertion runs contrary to Illinois law, established science, and the facts.